arsalariane/Tax-Data-Project---IRS-990-Database/README.md

 # Key challenges with dealing with these data from TYs 2012-2021 containing the 3 forms
 Handling with:
 - variability between data tags across the annually changing tax forms.
-- Changes to the regulations set by the federal government and the IRS are reflected in changes to each year’s tax form. these changes can be even more stark when comparing the XLSX versions of the tax forms across the years of study.
+- Changes to the regulations set by the federal government and the IRS are reflected in changes to each year’s tax form.
+These changes can be even more stark when comparing the XLSX versions of the tax forms across the years of study.
 Specifically, a massive transition of data tag names occurred between TY 2012 and TY 2013.

 Solution: In order to create a robust and evolving databases, the variable data tags across the years of study need to be aligned into a unified schema to the greatest extent possible.
 This involved analyzing the tags that appear in given years, and leveraging set theory to assess intersections and differences between those tags.

 # Perspectives
-- Build a ML model to help EO in predicting their financial outcome: it could be implementing a regression model brcause we have data ranging TYs 2012-2021.
-Thus we can predict for example financial loss/gain in the folowwing year and depending of the result, the EO would change its strategy: e.g. in the case the EO has an imbalanced financial result (he lose more money than he makes money), the model couls predic which metric is more impactful.
-For example, is because he has too much emmployees he is losing money or ist it because he is receiving less fundraisings?
+- Build a ML model to help EOs in predicting their financial outcome: it could be by implementing a regression model because we have time-series data, ranging TYs 2012-2021.
+Thus, we can predict for example financial loss/gain in the folowwing year and depending of the result, the EO would change its strategy: e.g. in the case the EO has an imbalanced financial result (he loses more money than he makes money), the model could predic which metric is more impactful.
+For example, is it because he has too much emmployees he is losing money or is it because he is receiving less fundraisings?
-- we can also apply a K-Means clustering model to determine whether these EO are financially efficient, which one are inefficient and are failing at one of the metrics, either their liabilities to assets ratio is too high or their program expenses ratio, working captial ratio or surplus margin is too low.
+- we can also apply a K-Means clustering model to determine whether these EOs are financially efficient, which one are inefficient and are failing at one of the metrics, is their liabilities to assets ratio too high or their program expenses ratio, working captial ratio or surplus margin is too low?
 We could follow these steps: Initialize cluster centers, by assigning points to each cluster and repeating this process trying to minimize Euclidean distance from points to cluster centers with each iteration.
 Outliers could be calculated as being the point that was the furthest Euclidean distance away from its cluster center
 - MongoDB has the capability to handle data in a schema-independent manner, which would be incredibly useful for adding new years’ data to this project’s database